 Retrying Method Execution using Spring AOP

-One of my blog follower sends an email asking me to show an example of “RealWorld Usage of Spring AOP”.
-He mentioned that in most of the examples the usage of Spring AOP is demonstrated for logging method entry/exit or Transaction management or Security checks.
-He wanted to know how Spring AOP is being used in “Real Project for Real Problems”.
+One of my blog followers sent an email asking me to show an example of “Real-World Usage of Spring AOP”.
+He mentioned that in most examples, the usage of Spring AOP is demonstrated for logging method entry/exit, Transaction management, or Security checks.
+He wanted to know how Spring AOP is being used in “Real Projects for Real Problems”.

 For example:

-Let us see how we can use Spring AOP to automatically retry the method execution if any exception occurs.
+Let us see how we can use Spring AOP to automatically retry method execution if any exception occurs.

 public interface Task<T> {